henkla/SimplePasswordGenerator/README.md

 ## Using the Simple Password Generator

-Then, create the generator object:
+Before generating a password, we need the actual generator.
+Create the generator object as shown below:

 ```csharp
 var generator = new Generator();